mfactory-lab/sv-manager/docs/pitch.md

 - Solana version upgrade
 - Various node and cluster monitoring dashboards
 - Simple alerts (via Telegram bot and other channels)

+Currently being developed:
+- Standalone solution enabling anyone to launch a private monitoring and alerting system, including dashboard and all other sv-manager features

 Future plans:
 - Advanced alerting system